telefonicaid/fiware-cygnus/doc/design/OrionMySQLSink.md

 1. The bytes within the event's body are parsed and a `NotifyContextRequest` object container is created.
 2. A database called as the `fiware-service` header value within the event is created (if not existing yet).
-3. The context responses/entities within the container are iterated, and a table called as the concatenation of `<fiware_servicePath>_<destination>` is created (if not yet existing) for each unit data.
+3. The context responses/entities within the container are iterated, and a table is created depending on the configured table type:
+    * `table-by-destination`.
+A table named as the concatenation of `<fiware_servicePath>_<destination>` is created (if not yet existing).
+    * `table-by-service-path`.
+A table named as the `<fiware-servicePath>` is created (if not yet existing).
 4. The context attributes within each context response/entity are iterated, and a new data row (or rows) is inserted in the current table.
 The format for this row depends on the configured persistence mode:
     * `row`: A data row is added for each notified context attribute.
 This kind of row will always contain 8 fields:
         * `recvTimeTs`: UTC timestamp expressed in miliseconds.